nature3c/IPv6/README.md

   Run the IPs through Whois again but use bulk mode so that the output looks like<br>
   ASN | IPv6 Address | Country, CountryCode <br>
   With that list run it through count-asn-country.py and you should get a list of countries counts and ASN counts. <br>
+  With those two lists, run it through heatmap.py to get a nice looking heatmap.
 </p>

 <h3>NTP vs ZMap</h3>